 While extracurricular activities are helpful, Leah from Help Scout suggests to not be too over-scheduled.
 She added, “downtime is where the special times happen.
 That’s where the jokes happen and memories are made.”

-When your offsite is over invite your team to share what they accomplished and collect their feedback.
-Feedback will enable you to improve future offsites and understand what was especially effective.
-When your team shares their accomplishments they also demonstrate the value that an offsite adds to your company culture and initiatives and showcases what you have accomplished together.
+When your team offsite is over, invite everyone to share what they accomplished and collect their feedback.
+Feedback will enable you to improve future team offsites and understand what was especially effective.
+When your coworkers share their accomplishments, they also demonstrate the value that an offsite adds to your company culture and initiatives and showcases what you have accomplished together.

 Reflecting on his first retreat with the company, Ross Parmly of Buffer said, “I began to realize that working with the greatest team in the world doesn’t feel complete without the chance to experience real hugs, across-the-table high-fives, and in-person moments of vulnerability.”